Before your appointment

 The final results from biopsies or polyp removals will be given to you either by the healthcare professional who requested the procedure at a clinic appointment or by letter.
 These results can take several weeks to come through.
 You should discuss details of these results and any further treatment with that person.

-If you experience any severe pain or persistent bleeding you should contact your GP informing them that you have had a flexible sigmoidoscopy.
+If you experience any severe pain or persistent bleeding you should contact your GP informing them that you have had a Trans Rectal Endoscopic ultrasound.

 If you are unable to contact your GP: during working hours (08:00-18:00) contact the endoscopy department on 01223 216515, outside of these hours please attend your nearest emergency department.

 Due to the unique information obtained from a TREUS there are no real alternatives although in a few instances other radiological tests may give the answers required.

 For more information: